bendtherules/bendtherules.github.com/posts/function-name-binding.md

 var hello2 = hello; ❌
 hello2.name // "hello"
 ```
 This is a interesting case, because here we are not directly providing a name for the function.
 To javascript engine, if it **looks like a *assignment* and RHS is a anonymous function**, then it does **NamedEvaluation** of the function (with name = \<string form of LHS\>).
-NamedEvaly
+NamedEvaluation is just like normal evaluation, but it also sets the `fn.name` = input string.

 # Method and object literal